 If you’ve never used the SWEAT app before, you might want to know how to complete a BBG Zero Equipment workout.

 This step-by-step guide explains how to complete each of the different workouts in my new program — they are either time-based, where you do an exercise for a set period of time, or rep-based, where you do each exercise for a designated amount of repetitions.

 Full Body Circuit (28 minutes): These sessions are time-based, and consist of three circuits, each targeting a different area of the body.
 Each circuit has four exercises, which you do for 30 seconds each.
 You complete three laps of each circuit.

-There is a 5-second transition or rest between exercises and each circuit is completed in 7 minutes.
-You rest for 1 minute between each circuit, and the session is completed with a superset finisher.
+There is a five-second transition or rest between exercises and each circuit is completed in seven minutes.
+You rest for one minute between each circuit, and the session is completed with a superset finisher.
 A superset is two exercises performed back-to-back, with little to no rest in between.